Livestream and Ceremony Recording

 Juris doctorate candidates follow the above information for crossing the stage.
 In addition, you should have your hood draped over your left arm.
 Once you hand the associate dean your name card, proceed to the farthest hooder and hand them your hood.
 They will then hood you and you will receive your diploma cover from the dean and return to your seat.

 When it is your group's turn to cross the stage, you will be led to the stage area by faculty marshals.
 You should have your name card with you and your hood draped over your left arm when lining up to cross the stage.
-Your hooder will leave their reserved seat to join you in line and a photographer from Island Photo will take your photo as you are hooded.
+A photographer from Island Photo will take your photo as you are hooded.
 You will then continue to the stage for your name to be called.
-Your hooder may return to their seat.

 Guests will not be able to approach the stage for a photograph; however, a professional photographer from Island Photography will be located at the stage and will take your photo.